-This blog focuses on the opportunity afforded right now to achieve a historic shift in food policy, reviews the political battle and discourses currently raging around the DGAC’s sustainability recommendations, and (at the bottom) describes what food researchers can do to help make use of their expertise and their voice, at this historic moment.
+This blog focuses on the opportunity afforded right now to achieve a historic shift in food policy, reviews the political battle and discourses currently raging around the DGAC’s sustainability recommendations, and describes what food researchers can do to help make use of their expertise and their voice, at this historic moment.

 Background: what are the guidelines and why are they important?